 Regarding the marking - EU countries shall authorise imports of dogs, cats and ferrets marked by a clearly readable tattoo if applied before 3 July 2011.

 Regarding the purpose of the movement and the number of animals moved - Dogs, cats and ferrets moved for non-commercial purposes in a number of more than five may derogate from the aforementioned rules where:

 - their movement is for the purpose of participating in competitions, exhibitions or sporting events or in training for such event, and

 - the owner or authorised person submits written evidence that the animals are registered either to attend the event or with an association organising such events

 - the animals are more than six months old.

 - Imports of young dogs, cats and ferrets not vaccinated against rabies are not allowed

 - Imports of dogs, cats or ferrets from territories or third countries listed in Annex II to Implementing Regulation (EU) No 577/2013 and destined for a body, institute or centre approved in accordance with Annex C to Directive 92/65/EEC may derogate from the anti-rabies vaccination requirements.

-Regarding the rabies antibody titration test - The test is not required for dogs, cats or ferrets moved into a Member State from a territory or a third country listed in Annex II to Implementing Regulation (EU) No 577/2013.
+Regarding the rabies antibody titration test - The test is not required for dogs, cats or ferrets moved into an EU country from a territory or a third country listed in Annex II to Implementing Regulation (EU) No 577/2013.